 Credit cards for travel

 How it works: Credit cards provide more liquidity and access to cash overseas for peace of mind.
-Credit cards also allow you to access the exchange rate of the day, which may be higher than the rate you have secured beforehand with prepaid travel cards.
+Credit cards also allow you to access the exchange rate of the day, which may be higher than the rate you could have secured beforehand with prepaid travel cards.

 How a credit card can suit your travel money needs.